ma-compbio/Higashi/README.md

 - matplotlib
 - UMAP

-It is known that under pytorch 1.7.0, there will be an error reporting backward error (required FloatTensor but received DoubleTensor.)
+It is known that under pytorch 1.7.0, there will be a "backward error" (required FloatTensor but received DoubleTensor.)
 We are inspecting the cause of the error.
-Will upgrade the library to support the latest pytorch.
+The library will be upgraded to support the latest pytorch.

 ## Input format

-There are one required input file and two optional input files:
+The input files include:
-1. `data.txt`, a tab separated file with the following columns: `['cell_name','cell_id', 'chrom1', 'pos1', 'chrom2', 'pos2', 'count']` (We will support the SCOOL format in the future, detailed documentaion on the SCOOL format can be found at https://cooler.readthedocs.io/en/latest/schema.html?highlight=scool#single-cell-single-resolution)
+1. `data.txt`, a tab separated file with the following columns: `['cell_name','cell_id', 'chrom1', 'pos1', 'chrom2', 'pos2', 'count']` (We will support the SCool format in the future.
+Detailed documentaion of the SCOOL format can be found at https://cooler.readthedocs.io/en/latest/schema.html?highlight=scool#single-cell-single-resolution)
 2. (optional) `label_info.pickle`, a python pickle file of a dictionary storing labeled information of cells.
-The structure of the dictionary can be something like:
+The structure of the dictionary:

   ```
   {